Before you Complete and Submit an Assignment or Test in Blackboard

 For additional information access the Blackboard webpage.

-What if I encounter technical issues with Blackboard or with email and do not know how to resolve them?
+What if I encounter technical issues and do not know how to resolve them?